 Which brings us to a crucial question: What does Jesus want the purpose of children’s ministry to be?

 Consider this verse: “Jesus Christ … gave himself for us to redeem us from all wickedness and to purify for himself a people that are his very own, eager to do what is good” Titus 2:13-14.
 Note Paul’s words, “that are his very own.”
 Jesus wants children who are exclusively His – children He can be proud of.
 That’s intense!
-There are no half measures with Jesus.
+There are no half-measures with Jesus.
 He wants children to be unequivocally obsessed with Him.
-Yes, obsessed!
+Yes, captivated and consumed!
+A child’s confession should be a Jesus obsession.
 For this is what it takes to “belong to him alone” (Titus 2:14 GNT).There are no half measures with Jesus.
 He wants children to be unequivocally obsessed with Him!
 Click To Tweet

 By extension, because Jesus wants children to be specially His, He wants them to thrive and have abundant life (John 10:10b).
 Just like when Jesus was on earth as a boy, they should grow “in wisdom and stature, and in favour with God and man” Luke 2:52.